-Incretin mimetic drugs work in two major ways:
+Incretin mimetic drugs work in two significant ways:

 - Increase the production of insulin.
 Insulin is a hormone produced by the pancreas that helps the body’s cells take up glucose (blood sugar) to use for energy.

 - Suppress glucagon secretion.
 Glucagon is another hormone released by the pancreas.
-This hormone, however, has the opposite effect of insulin and causes the liver to release glucose stores to increase blood sugar.
+However, this hormone has the opposite effect of insulin and causes the liver to release glucose stores to increase blood sugar.

 Which Incretin Mimetics Have Studies Linked to Cancer?